Locations:

 When to see a doctor

 Bronchitis symptoms can sometimes linger for a few weeks as the virus runs its course.
-Over time, though, you should feel better.
+But over time, you should feel better.
 But that doesn’t mean you should wait it out indefinitely.
 Contact your healthcare provider if:

 • You develop a cold that extends three to five days after onset without signs of improvement.
 “Why wait?” asks Dr. Goldman.
 “Get seen sooner rather than later.”